 Parsing Modbus Registers for Turbidity Sensors

 Turbidity transmitters generally allocate two consecutive 16-bit holding registers to represent a single 32-bit IEEE 754 floating-point NTU value.
-Manufacturers diverge in addressing conventions (0-based vs. 1-based, 40001 offset notation), scaling multipliers (for example, 0.01 NTU/LSB), and byte ordering (ABCD, CDAB, BADC, DCBA).
+Manufacturers diverge in addressing conventions (0-based vs. 1-based, the 40001 offset notation), scaling multipliers (for example, 0.01 NTU/LSB), and byte ordering (ABCD, CDAB, BADC, DCBA).
 Many devices also embed diagnostic flags in adjacent registers to signal optical fouling, lamp degradation, or calibration mode.

 Municipal developers and automation engineers deploy asynchronous Modbus clients for high-frequency polling, paired with deterministic payload unpacking so that every reading lands in the historian with an unambiguous quality flag.
-The following implementation reads the register block, validates response integrity, applies IEEE 754 conversion, and enforces scaling and physical bounds in a single function.
+The function below reads the register block, validates response integrity, applies IEEE 754 conversion, and enforces scaling and physical bounds in a single pass.
+After decoding, the calibrated value is derived from the raw float with a linear scaling equation, NTUcal=mNTUraw+b\text{NTU}_{cal} = m \cdot \text{NTU}_{raw} + b, where mm is the device scale factor and bb the offset.
 It targets the pymodbus v3.x async client and includes explicit NaN/Inf guards.

 import logging